SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/rds.md

 The Sumo Logic Amazon RDS app dashboards provide visibility into the performance and operations of your Amazon Relational Database Service (RDS).
 Preconfigured dashboards allow you to monitor critical metrics of your RDS cluster including  CPU, memory, storage, network transmits and receive throughput, read and write operations, database connection count, disk queue depth, and more.
 Audit activity dashboards help you monitor activities performed on your RDS infrastructure.

-## Collecting Logs and Metrics for the Amazon RDS App

-### Log and Metrics Types
+## Log and Metrics Types

 The Amazon RDS app uses the following logs and metrics:
 * [RDS CloudWatch Instance Level Metrics](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/rds-metrics.html#rds-cw-metrics-instance), [RDS CloudWatch Aurora Metrics](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Aurora.AuroraMySQL.Monitoring.Metrics.html), and [Amazon CloudWatch metrics for Performance Insights](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_PerfInsights.Cloudwatch.html).
 * [Amazon RDS operations using AWS CloudTrail](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/logging-using-cloudtrail.html)

+## Collecting Logs and Metrics for the Amazon RDS App

 Sumo Logic supports collecting metrics using two source types
 * Configure an [AWS Kinesis Firehose for Metrics Source](/docs/send-data/Sources/sources-hosted-collectors/Amazon-Web-Services/aws-kinesis-firehose-metrics-source) (Recommended); or
 * Configure an [Amazon CloudWatch Source for Metrics](/docs/send-data/sources/sources-hosted-collectors/amazon-web-services/amazon-cloudwatch-source-metrics)

 Namespace for **Amazon RDS** Service is **AWS/RDS**.

-* ​​​**Metadata: **Add an **account** field to the source and assign it a value that is a friendly name/alias to your AWS account from which you are collecting metrics.
+* ​​​**Metadata:** Add an **account** field to the source and assign it a value that is a friendly name/alias to your AWS account from which you are collecting metrics.
 This name will appear in the Sumo Logic Explorer View.
 Metrics can be queried via the “account field”.

 ### Collect Amazon RDS CloudTrail Logs